 - food coloring

-3. Coat each ornament with clear spray to seal it, letting dry completely.
+Step 3.
+Coat each ornament with polyurethane spray to seal it, letting dry completely.
 Be sure to seal the front and back of the ornaments.

 Let us know yours turn out.